HoriThe3rd/cpp_tools/stopwatch/README.md

 ## Overview

-This class provides a stopwatch to measure a duration time of your program.
+This class provides a stopwatch to measure a duration time counted in seconds of your program.

 ## Usage